ropensci/rnaturalearth/README.md

 2. Country boundaries, Medium scale, 1:50m
     + Suitable for making zoomed-out maps of countries and regions.

-In both cases all attributes with exception of name, ISO3 and one example stripped out
+In both cases all attributes with exception of country name, ISO3 (and maybe label point and one example such as popn.) stripped out

 3. Country synonyms lookup
     + dataframe with ISO3 and country synonyms